DJI Mavic Ready to Fly Thermal Solution - 4K Video & FLIR Thermal Video Simultaneously

 The thermal Mavic Pro is a portable, affordable electronic device that can save firefighters’ lives.
 Fly the thermal Mavic Pro over a burning building, and the FLIR Boson 320 will display heat intensity, showing otherwise invisible hot spots in the roof or a wall.
 It indicates not just where firefighters should attack a blaze, but also where they should not.
 And with its daylight camera it will record important video that can be used as evidence or for training.

 A building collapse, an explosion or a terrorist attack can leave little but rubble — and desperate victims underneath.
 You can use rescue dogs, but where in the mass of debris do you send them?
 Ask a thermal Mavic Pro.
 As it flies over the wreckage, it's Boson 320 thermal camera will detect and display the heat given off by survivors, speeding their recovery when every minute counts.
-It can detect victims covered by dense vegetation or woods after a plane crash, or skiers buried alive by tons of snow after an avalanche.
+It can detect victims covered by dense vegetation or woods after a plane crash.

 Extra Eyes for Security

 An alarm at 3 a.m. in a warehouse indicates a break-in.
 Where are the perpetrators?
 Are the crouching in an aisle, secreted from view by crates and 12-foot shelving?
 Maybe they’re inside one of the crates.